 The Arctic Circle Center is also a fantastic place to see the Northern Lights.
 We were lucky enough to see them when we were here and the Northern Lights never get boring, they’re always completely magical when you see them!

-We think that the Arctic Circle Center is a must visit location if you have made it that far in Norway.
+We think that the Arctic Circle Center is a must visit location if you have made it that far North in Norway.

 Lomsdal Visten National Park